Crare/VocabularyTeacher/README.md

-## Includes WordsetParser
+## Includes WordJsonParser

-is located in /wordJsonParser/
+WordJsonParser is simple Node.js script that combines two textfiles to one json.
+It is used to create ready-made wordsets for use.
+It is located at /wordJsonParser/

 run `npm install` to install required packages. run with `node parser.js` Extra parameters found with `--help`.